Skip to content

 Category Settings and descriptions

 DOCKER NETWORKS Select the plus symbol and enter the network interface name through which the Docker container can be reached.
-Note that the bridge network is automatically assigned.
+The interface is any of the defined Networks for Docker and Docker Compose workloads

 For more information on node internal networking, refer to Node Internal Networking.